RetroDECK/ES-DE/ANDROID-DEV.md

 * M64Plus FZ (the FileProvider interface doesn't work reliably and game launching randomly fails when using it)
 * PPSSPP (the FileProvider interface doesn't work with .chd files specifically)

-## Splitting system directories across multiple storage devices (not recommended)
+## Splitting system directories across multiple storage devices

-While it's possible to split the game system directories across multiple storage devices this is definitely not recommended.
+While it's possible to split the game system directories across multiple storage devices this is not recommended.
 First it's tedious to setup, but more importantly it breaks portability for the installation.
 For instance you can't easily migrate between the different operating systems that ES-DE support and your custom collections will not be portable at all, as they will instead contain absolute paths to your games.

 The way ES-DE works is that you have a defined ROMs directory which corresponds to the %ROMPATH% variable that is used throughout the es_systems.xml file and the custom collections files.
 For example this is the system configuration for the samcoupe system:
 ```xml